Here's a surf movie with a Surrey Gala in a featured role. Unfortunately no CJ-3B in this one (see Blue Hawaii for a CJ-3B cameo.)

-The girls are Barbara Eden and Shelley Fabares.
-Eden's character Augusta is the owner of the Surrey and a judo black belt, but she's pretty much relegated to watching the boys from the beach (40K JPEG).
+The women are Shelley Fabares and Barbara Eden.
+Eden's character Augusta is the owner of the Surrey and a judo black belt, but she's pretty much relegated to watching the boys from the beach.

-When Augusta spots the dreamy guy named Chase out in the surf, she honks the horn on her Surrey to get his attention (right), and sure enough, it has the classic Willys Jeep horn sound.
+When Augusta spots the dreamy guy named Chase out in the surf, she honks the horn on her Surrey to get his attention, and sure enough, it has the classic Willys Jeep horn sound.
 Play it in QuickTime:

 The film stands the test of time better than Blue Hawaii.
 As one reviewer on the Internet Movie Database wrote, "Ride the Wild Surf is really two movies....
 One is a beach party fun, boy meets girl, campy treat.
 The other is a strong taste of the balance of bravado and self doubt one feels fulfilling a dangerous dream.
 This is by far the best of the surf movies."